THE 2024 AWARD CYCLE IS NOW OPEN!* *

 The Naomi Anolic Early Career Jewish Visual Arts Award was created in the early 1970s to honor this young scholar and artist whose life was tragically cut short in 1969.
 The award was later added to the Anolic Family Award portfolio.
 In 2015 the award supported scholarship in Jewish Art History and Visual Culture.
-The award now focuses on supporting young Jewish visual artists, in the area of painting and drawing, who are early in their artistic careers.
+The award now focuses on supporting young Jewish visual artists, in the area of painting drawing and mixed media, who are early in their artistic careers.

 In 2014, The Isaac Anolic Jewish Book Arts Award was established to perpetuate the memory, dedication and passion of the husband of Bertha and father of Naomi, the man who established the Bertha Anolic Memorial Award.
 The Anolic Family awards are under the direction of Rita Rosen Poley, Director and Melissa Rubin, Associate Director.
 We are proud to have a collaborative partnership with our institutional home, Drexel Hillel in Philadelphia